World Famous Wrecks here in the Red Sea!

 The Chrisoula K is on the eastern side of Sha’ab Abu Nuhas reef, in the busy Strait of Gubal shipping canal.

 The bottom of this wreck slopes down from 7 to 26 m at the stern with the propeller and wheelhouse.
 At the shallow end of the wreck is a slightly broken up reef.
 The stern points north-east and currents are generally mild and south-flowing.
 A Greek boat with a cargo of tiles and stone, it was sunk in 1981.
-Look out for Spanish dancers, schools of striated fusiliers (Caesio striata), box fish (Ostracion trachys) and masked butterfly fish (Chaetodon semilarvatus).
+Look out for Spanish dancers, schools of striated fusiliers, box fish and masked butterfly fish.

 For years there has been a debate about whether the Chrisoula K is really the Marcus, whether there are two wrecks – both the Chrisoula K and the Marcus – close together, and indeed whether a ship called the Marcus ever exist.
 Ned Middleton, author of Shipwrecks from the Egyptian Red Sea, is clear about it being the Chrisoula K. He quotes the Lloyds List Casualty Report for 1 September 1981

 The Kimon was launched in 1952.
-Some years later the M was added by her last owners, the Ianissos Shipping Company of Panama.
+Some years later the M was added by her last owners,.
 She sunk in December 1978 after running aground on Sha’ab Abu Nuhas reef which also claimed the Ghianis D, Chrisoula K and the Carnatic.
-(Why do shipping companies add single letters to ship names.)

 The dive is good both for all levels of divers.
 More experienced can penetrate the wreck but there is plenty to see if you would rather remain outside.
 The top of the wreck is at just 6 m and the lowest part at 32 m.

 This makes a good night dive.
-The barge is literally crammed full of fish, along with several lion fish (Pterois miles and P. Radiata).
-Take your camera.
-An enormous, toothless, moray also patrols here.
-Look in the coral for tiny crabs (Trapezia rufopuctata).
+The barge is literally crammed full of fish, along with several lion fish.

 The boat is upright, but only the hull remains.

-The barge is opposite Bluff Point Lighthouse, in the Strait of Gobal.
+The barge is opposite Bluff Point Lighthouse, in the Strait of Gubal.

 Depth: 4-19 m